 Sometimes, you might want to give each of your routes different colours on a single map.
 While you can customize the colour of all flight paths under Map Controls, the easiest way to customize the colour of specific flight paths is by using the following syntax in the input bar (note the American English spelling): “color:blue,YVR-YUL,color:black,YYC-YYZ”.

 Each “color:” term specifies the desired colour of the flight paths following it, until a different colour is specified.
 The default colour is red.

 I won’t discuss the rest of the aesthetics options in detail, but between all the customizable text colour, text size, point symbols, path thicknesses, map styles, and map projections, it suffices to say that you can generate some pretty crazy-looking maps with the all-powerful Great Circle Mapper.

-While it was previously under the domain of aviation geeks and extreme travellers who liked to plan complex round-the-world trips, Great Circle Mapper is now entering the mainstream Miles & Points consciousness thanks to the new Aeroplan’s distance-based award charts.
+While it was previously under the domain of aviation geeks and extreme travellers who liked to plan complex round-the-world trips, Great Circle Mapper has now very much entered the mainstream Miles & Points consciousness thanks to Aeroplan’s distance-based award charts.

 This article should equip you with a basic understanding of how to use Great Circle Mapper to calculate flight distances, compare routings, and plot out distance ranges from a given city.

 Happy trip planning, and may your flight distances forever squeak in under the thresholds!